rfelixallen/inhospitable/README.md

 TODO
 Features2 Objectives
 * Ability to turn off beacons
-* Replace blank trail with quotes and colons for footprints
-* Add snow to cover tracks

 DONE
 * Add a clock to keep track of time
+* Replace blank trail with quotes and colons for footprints
+* Removed Position entry in HUD

+ABANDONED
+* Add snow to cover tracks (I dont want to bog down the game by iterating over the game map.)

 Log
 5/11/16